poldham/opsrdev/README.md

     ## [1] 10000

 So, bear in mind that it is important to think about your search strategy.
-Will address how to deal with more than 2000 results at a time below.
+We will address how to deal with more than 2000 results at a time below.

 Retrieve the data from OPS
 --------------------------

 In practice retrieving data from OPS is a multi-step process.

-Step 1.
-Define how many results a query will return.
-Step 2.
-Generate URLs to retrieve the results (100 per url) Step 3.
-Fetch the results Step 4.
-Transform into a data.frame (in future a tibble)
+Step 1: Define how many results a query will return.
+Step 2: Generate URLs to retrieve the results (100 per url).
+Step 3: Fetch the results.
+Step 4: Transform into a data.frame (in future a tibble).

 We will illustrate these steps and then show how they are combined.